Alyson Hallett

 Alyson was the second Charles Causley poet in residence, and the first to live in his house on Ridgegrove Hill which resulted in the pamphlet, On Ridgegrove Hill.
 She has also been in residence with the Endelienta Trust, the Caravanserai Project, and Potentino Castle in Italy.
 The latter led to a publication of prose and poetry, The Golden Bowl, and a commission to write a song cycle with the composer Mark Springer.
 This was premiered in the castle in the summer of 2019 with Charlotte Horton as artistic director and Danielle Segen as soprano.

 Alyson has a practice-based PhD in poetry with research into Geographical Intimacy.
-This is available as a book with the same title.
-For the past eight years she has worked part time for the Royal Literary Fund as a Fellow at Exeter and Plymouth Universities; an Advisory Fellow and a Reading Round Lector.
-She has taught poetry at the Arvon Foundation with James Harpur and offers one to one surgeries through the Poetry Society.
-Alyson has interviewed Sharon Olds (published in NAWE magazine) and Penelope Shuttle (published in Raceme) and written about Charles Causley for The Dark Horse.
+She has worked for the Royal Literary Fund as a Fellow at Exeter and Plymouth Universities; an Advisory Fellow and a Reading Round Lector.
+She has taught poetry at the Arvon Foundation and Moniack Mhor and offers one to one surgeries through the Poetry Society.
+She has also taught writing and poetry at the University of the West of England and on the MA in Authorial Illustration at Falmouth School of Art.

 Her freshness of vision and freedom of spirit are in the great Romantic tradition, yet she has shaped her own unique sensibility and crafted enduring verse from her questing soul, perceptive eye, and wonderful ear for music.